 Greece Golden Visa benefits

 There’s a reason why foreign investors and third-country nationals are lining up to apply for the Golden Visa scheme in Greece.
-The program has a fast application processing time of just two months and qualifies all holders of the Golden Visa for citizenship after seven years of residence, provided they pass the Greek citizenship test.
+The program has a fast application processing time of just two months and qualifies all holders of the Golden Visa for citizenship after seven years of residency, provided they meet the minimum stay requirements and pass the Greece’s Golden Visa program.

 With no residency requirements, and the opportunity to include their whole family in the application, the Greek Golden Visa scheme offers investors the golden combo of living in a European country and benefiting from attractive investment opportunities.